deepshah1065/CPE487/README.md

 * Finalized the poster

 ### Difficulties
 The greatest difficulty our team encountered was creating collisions between the pegs and the ball.
 We mainly had issues with detecting the overlap of the ball and the pegs.
 We fixed this by adjusting the detection dimensions of the peg to allow for better overlap with the ball.
 Another issue we had was with the random bounce that the ball would have when it collided with a peg.
-We fixed this by implementing a signal that has a fixed value that would determine which way the ball bounced.
+We fixed this by implementing a signal that has a random bit sequence and applying LFSR that would determine which way the ball bounced.
 Since it would reset with every clock cycle, this demonstrated the random effect taking place of whether it went to the right or left.

 ### Responsibility
 As a group, we all contributed to the GitHub Repository.